 My favorite charge card is probably the Platinum Card from American Express.
-It has a number of solid benefits like superb lounge access, 5X on airfare, and $500 worth of credits and it comes with a high welcome offer of 60,000 points after you spend $5,000 in the first 3 months (with even higher targeted offers at times).
+It has a number of solid benefits like superb lounge access, 5X on airfare, and $500 worth of credits and it comes with a high welcome offer.

 Another solution could be the Gold Card which comes with some good bonus categories like 4X on on dining and groceries and 3X on airfare.
-Welcome offers can get up to 50,000 points on this charge card, too!
+Welcome offers can get high on this charge card, too!